 Medicines to Markets and Patients

-Building manufacturing capacity is helping to
+Building manufacturing capacity helps to

 prevent shortages in quality-assured medicines